stvmlbrn/stvmlbrn.github.io/_posts/2017-4-7-submitting-form-data-with-react.md

 what your probably used to doing.

 Working from our example above, let's create an `onSubmit()` function and attach that to the form.
-I like to use [Axios](https://www.npmjs.com/package/axios) but there are any number of tools that are suitable for this, such as SuperAgent, Fetch, and of couse, jQuery.
+I like to use [Axios](https://www.npmjs.com/package/axios) but there are any number of tools that are suitable for this, such as Fetch and SuperAgent.

 <pre class="prettyprint">
   <code class="language-javascript">